namofun/staticwebassets/README.md

 The one static web assets package are being separated into many smaller packages, which is more comfortable to upgrade or combine.

-The smaller packages are referenced by the larger project.
+The smaller packages are referenced by the larger project, which is aimed at caching the same files without download it again.